French ship Algésiras (1804)

 Algésiras was a 74-gun short built for the French Navy during the first decade of the 19th century.
 Completed in 1804, she played a minor role in the Napoleonic Wars.
 The ship participated in the Battle of Cape Finisterre in 1805 and was heavily engaged during the subsequent Battle of Trafalgar.
 The British boarded and captured Algésiras during the battle, but her crew was able to recapture the ship during the storm that followed the battle.
 They sought shelter in Cádiz, Spain, afterward.

-Together with a few other French ships that had taken refuge there, Algésiras was was captured by the Spanish when Spain switched sides in 1808 after France attempted to occupy Spain.
+Together with a few other French ships that had taken refuge there, Algésiras was captured by the Spanish when Spain switched sides in 1808 after France attempted to occupy Spain.
 Renamed Algeciras, the ship spent most of her time ferrying troops and supplies around the Spanish Empire during the war.
 She also transported French prisoners to the Balearics in 1809 and England in 1810.
 Two years later Algeciras helped to take Spanish troops to Mexico during the Mexican War of Independence and blockaded Veracruz.
 The ship was placed in ordinary in 1817, sank at her moorings the following year, but was refloated.
 Despite this, she was abandoned in place and sank in 1829 for lack of maintenance.